kavi-fi/meku/README.md

 $ npm install
 ```

-If `npm i` returns errors about `node-gyp`, you need to install some missing tools.
-This happened at least on Ubuntu 24.
+If using Ubuntu 24, you may need to install some missing tools.
+See below.

 ```
 sudo apt install python3-setuptools